-having its registered office in Aalsmeer and its principal place of business at the address Japanlaan 18 in (1432 DK) Aalsmeer, registered with the Chamber of Commerce in Amsterdam under number 34066480.
+having its registered office in Aalsmeer, with its principal place of business at Japanlaan 18, (1432 DK) Aalsmeer, registered with the Chamber of Commerce in Amsterdam under number 34066480.

-Article 1 Definitions
+Article 1 – Definitions

 Buyer: any counterparty of Duif;

-Article 2 Applicability
+Article 2 – Applicability

-2.1 These terms and conditions of sale and delivery apply to all requests for an offer, orders and/or Agreements regarding the sale and delivery of Products and/or the performance of Services and the execution thereof by Duif.
+2.1 These terms and conditions of sale and delivery apply to all requests for an offer, orders and/or agreements regarding the sale and delivery of Products and/or the performance of Services and the execution thereof by Duif.

 2.4 If one or more provisions in these terms and conditions of sale and delivery are void or nullified, the other provisions will remain in full force.
 In the case of nullity or annulment, the parties will enter into discussions in order to agree on new provisions to replace the null and/or void provisions, whereby the purpose and meaning of the void or nullified provisions are taken into account as much as possible.

-Article 3 Agreement
+Article 3 – Agreement

 3.2 Duif retains the right to withdraw an offer made by it within two (2) days after acceptance of that offer.
 Acceptance of an offer made by Duif can only take place by means of a written notification from an authorised person.

 3.3 If the acceptance deviates from the offer made by Duif, this acceptance will be considered by Duif to be an invitation to make an offer.
 In that case, Duif will submit a new written offer, to which Articles 3.1 and 3.2 apply.